FairportRobotics/scouting-app-rn/README.md

 App:

+- [ ] Create a better TextInput with a clear icon and use that in place of existing TextInput.
 - [ ] Do we want a whole-app header?
-- [ ] For QR of JSON and CSV, should we use Stack navigation so the QR image modal close button just returns to the triggering location?
+- [N] For QR of JSON and CSV, should we use Stack navigation so the QR image modal close button just returns to the triggering location?
-- [ ] For Share of JSON and CSV, just call into a global function and pass the key and string content.
+- [x] For Share of JSON and CSV, just call into a global function and pass the key and string content.

 Match Scouting: